I’m totally an expert after a 2-week campervan road trip around the South Island, right?

-To round off the week, I thought I’d write a post recapping how we planned our trip – and also offer a few insights into what it’s like to essentially be travelling inside, well, your house.
+Here’s how we planned our South Island road trip, and what it’s like to be travelling inside, well, your house.

 Stalk one-way campervan relocation sites.